scy/perthensis/README.md

 ## FAQ

+### Can I use Perthensis on all board types supported by MicroPython?

+Probably.
+At least that’s the goal.

+If you find something that doesn’t work with all types of boards, please open an issue about it!

 ### Can I use Perthensis with CircuitPython?

 Honestly, I don't know, because I haven't used CircuitPython yet, but I'd like to support it.